Three Palestinians killed, 29 others wounded after Israeli raid in West Bank

 The Palestinian health ministry identified the dead as Khaled Asasa, 21, Qassam Abu Sariya, 29, and 15-year-old Ahmed Saqr, and said at least four others were seriously wounded in the shootout.

+The Israeli military said troops came under fire during an arrest raid in Jenin and shot back at Palestinian gunmen.

-The Israeli military did not immediately comment on the incident.
-Israeli media reported that multiple Israeli troops were also wounded in the fighting.
+Israeli media reported that several Israeli troops were wounded in the fighting.

+“As the security forces exited the city, a military vehicle was hit by an explosive device, damaging the vehicle”, the army said, adding that helicopters “opened fire toward the gunmen in order to assist in extraction of the forces”.

-Unconfirmed amateur video footage from Jenin appeared to show an Israeli military helicopter launching a rocket during the ongoing army operation.
+Unconfirmed amateur video footage from Jenin appeared to show an explosion targeting an Israeli armoured vehicle.
+Another video posted online appeared to show Israeli military helicopter launching a rocket during the ongoing army operation.

 Israel and the Palestinians have been gripped by months of violence, focused mainly in the West Bank, where some 120 Palestinians have been killed this year.